swiftdiaries/cisco-kubeflow-starter-pack/apps/healthcare/covid-forecasting/onprem/pipelines/README.md

 ## What we're going to build

-To train, serve and prodict  model  using kubeflow pipeline through jupyter-notebook.
+To train, serve and predict COVID model using kubeflow pipeline through jupyter-notebook.

 ![COVID Pipeline](./pictures/0-covid-pipeline.PNG)